iikerm/sfml-snake/README.md

 This is a simple version of the popular game 'snake' that I made to learn how to use classes in C++, along with the SFML graphics library.

-It is currently only compiled for Ubuntu but I hope to be able to compile it for windows as well.
+It is currently only compiled for Windows as `snake.exe` and for Ubuntu/Linux as `snake`.

 ---